MrCloud/mobile-roles-ansible-playbook/README.md

 #### Ansible-Playbook

-This project defines ansible roles arranged in a playbook in order to quickly provision an OS X / iOS development environment.
+This project defines ansible roles arranged in a playbook in order to quickly provision an OS X / iOS development environment or Android development environment on OS X.

 In the future we'll add a build agent role as well